apache/dolphinscheduler/docs/docs/en/guide/resource/configuration.md

 - Change `data.basedir.path` to the local directory path.
 Please make sure the user who deploy dolphinscheduler have read and write permissions, such as: `data.basedir.path=/tmp/dolphinscheduler`.
 And the directory you configured will be auto-created if it does not exists.
 - Modify the following two parameters, `resource.storage.type=HDFS` and `resource.hdfs.fs.defaultFS=file:///`.
+- Modify `resource.storage.type=LOCAL` which will use HDFS local mode and will automatically configure `resource.hdfs.fs.defaultFS=file:///`.
+And you can also modify the following two parameters, `resource.storage.type=HDFS` and `resource.hdfs.fs.defaultFS=file:///` manually.

 ## Configuring the common.properties